 Enjoying this article?
 Enter your email to get notified of new posts.

 You will be taken so seriously when you speak.
 People will stop & listen to you.
 People will follow your lead.
 You’ll be considered refined & persuasive as a communicator.
 There’s no down-side to eliminating upspeak from your life.

 Using upspeak literally undermines the speaker.
 It confuses people when they try to listen.
 Resulting in a much lower percentage of comprehension.
-Resulting further in fewer people following your call-to-action.
+Also resulting in fewer people following your call-to-action.
 You have a call-to-action.
-One of our basic calls-to-action is for people to think we’re smart in the workplace and in our personal lives.
+One of our primary calls-to-action is for people to think we’re smart in the workplace and in our personal lives.

 Your identity has nothing to do with something so superficial as speech errors.
 These things happen because that’s what we learned when listening to others.
 Speaking flaws happen more when we get nervous than when we’re comfortable.

 Your identity is how smart you are, how funny you are, other important characteristics like that.
 Because our education system doesn’t teach kids to be great communicators.
 It’s not even addressed!
 So we are left to our own devices when it comes to developing communication skills.

 What do you think about UpSpeak?